franciscoengenheiro/desktop-checkers-app/Updates.md

 # Checkers Desktop App
 This document will serve to store information about the new software implementations of the Checkers Desktop App project.

+## Update v1.26 (05/02/2023):
+- A user reported a bug on the dialog window not opening correctly.
+The issue was identified to be caused by the latest resources refactoring.
+- Fixed a small image bug that could be seen in the README.md file when in browser dark mode.

 ## Update v1.25 (02/02/2023):
 - A new enum class representing the prerequisites for a board's first checker placement has been added, along with a new function to allow its usage.